Department of Veterans Affairs Fast Facts

 More than nine million veterans are served each year by the Department of Veterans Affairs.

-President Donald Trump has requested an appropriation of $186.5 billion for the department in the 2018 Budget.
+President Donald Trump requested an appropriation of $198.6 billion for the department in the 2019 Budget, a $12.1 billion increase over 2018.

 Timeline: